ISAITB/docs-tdl/source/constructs/index.rst

     :stub-columns: 1
     :header: "Name", "Required?", "Description"

     @title, no, A short title to display for this step (default is "loop").
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @desc, no, A description for this loop to display to the user and to include in the test session log.
+Within scriptlets this can also be :ref:`a variable reference<scriptlets_dynamic_references>`.
     @start, yes, A number to initialise the iteration index to.
 This is provided as a constant or as a variable reference.
     @end, yes, A number that is considered as the maximum iteration count plus 1.
 This is provided as a constant or as a variable reference.
     @counter, no, A name for the variable through which to expose the iteration counter (default is "i").